GaloisInc/BESSPIN-GFE/README.md

 ### Adding in your processor ###

 To swap your P1 processor into the GFE, we recommend using the Vivado IP integrator flow already used by the GFE.
-This involves wrapping your processor in a Xilinx IP block and adding that repository to the p1_soc.tcl vivado project script.
+This involves wrapping your processor in a Xilinx IP block and adding that repository to the p1_soc.tcl Vivado project script.

 Fortunately, we have provided two examples of wrapped processors, one for the chisel P1 processor and another for the bluespec processor, and we have provided a common top level Verilog file for P1 processors to limit user effort in wrapping their processor.